Pot-infused beer has hit shelves. Is it legal?

 “We said, ‘let’s mimic the alcohol industry’ because people are already geared towards socializing with alcohol,” said Villa, the Blue Moon Brewing Company founder who plans on launching his THC-infused beverage late this year or early next.
 “This is something that’s—we think—a true game changer,” he said.
 And Villa hopes that consumption rules will change so that people can drink THC beers in bar-like settings.

-Rebecca Stamey-White, a legal advocate for alcoholic beverage and cannabis marketing, thinks this could be on the horizon.
+Rebecca Stamey-White, an attorney focused on alcoholic beverage and cannabis marketing, thinks this could be on the horizon.
 “Every state that has a legal cannabis program deals with on-premises consumption a little bit differently, with most not permitting it,” she said.
 “So I think that’s the next area where we’ll see more boundaries pushed.”

 Craft brewers have already been incorporating the taste of hemp and cannabis in their brews.
 Coalition Brewing says on its website that cannabis and hops “share many characteristics, including flavors, aromas, and medicinal qualities.”
 Other breweries, like Humboldt Brewing Co. and O’Fallon Brewery, use hemp seeds to impart flavor.